rfayyazi/rfayyazi.github.io/projects/_posts/2019-09-07-rat-decision-making.md

 - Built a frame to stabilize the stage supporting the electrodes in the brain, removing an electrical artifact that had been heavily polluting our data (a very proud moment).

 I produced a simple model for Dr. Nate J. Powell (postdoc), which compared the accuracy and precision of different sampling distributions in approximating an underlying logistical function.
-Attached to the email is a poster which includes this work (highlighted by the red rectangle).
 The results were used to evaluate the experimental design chosen in an earlier study.